Crimson Quill’s Appraisal #320

 Christopher Young Hellraiser Theme

 Nightbreed was a decidedly mixed affair.
-While it was in absolutely no way an outright failure, the tale had such a rich heritage and vibrant characters that it deserved to attain epic status upon its release but the resulting translation was somewhat muddled and failed on as many counts as it succeeded.
-Although the Liverpudlian himself took on directorial duties himself when developing this from its source material Cabal, it was easy to discern its troubled production and I’m assured that Barker himself would have particular gripes against the way the final product turned out.
+While it was in absolutely no way an outright failure (indeed I happen to love its bones), the tale had such a rich heritage and vibrant characters that it deserved to attain epic status upon its release but the resulting translation was considered somewhat muddled and deemed to have failed on as many counts as it succeeded.
+Although the Liverpudlian took on directorial duties himself when developing this from its source material Cabal, it was easy to discern its troubled production and I’m assured that Barker himself would have particular gripes against the way the final product turned out.
 As a result, years later, a Director’s Cut was released in an attempt at giving fans a closer version of events to what was originally intended but it remains something of a flawed masterpiece.

 John Harrison’s Book of Blood gets one thing bang on the money and stays true to the material that inspired it.
 The Books of Blood were hardly the most treasured of his works but, to Harrison’s eternal credit, he sticks rigidly to the formula, so much so that it simply doesn’t stray.
 What was a six-volume strong work actually centers on two particular verses; wrap-around entries Book of Blood and On Jerusalem Street.
 Harrison had previously directed the middling Tales From The Darkside: The Movie but Grueheads will likely be familiar with his mesmerizing compositions for the scores of Creepshow and Day of The Dead.
 Here he has a brief which he sticks to unerringly and, while this is a distinct positive, there’s only so much potential his film can realize.